 |A6||32||100 GB RAM||16 / 16||4,801 – 9,600||$32.26/hour|

-The pricing table above may scare you off and you may immediately think of not going through the embedded path.
-However, I need to let you know that there are some scenarios which Power BI Embedded can be a much more cost-effective option than Pro.
+The pricing table above may scare you off, and you may immediately think of not going through the embedded path.
+However, I need to let you know that there are some scenarios in which Power BI Embedded can be a much more cost-effective option than Pro.
 Here is an example:

 Assume that you have 100 users for your Power BI solution.
-And your users are not connecting all at the same time to use Power BI reports.
-You may have the maximum of 300 page renders per hour for them if you use embedded.
-In such case, embedded for that scenario would cost you about $700 USD per month, where the Power BI Pro for 100 users would be $1000 USD per month.
-This means saving of $3,600 USD per year.
+And your users are not connecting all simultaneously to use Power BI reports.
+You may have a maximum page renders of 300 per hour for them if you use embedded.
+In such a case, embedded for that scenario would cost you about $700 USD per month, whereas the Power BI Pro for 100 users would be $1000 USD per month.
+This means saving $3,600 USD per year.
 This is an example scenario that Power BI Embedded can be more cost-effective than Pro.

-Important note to consider when you think about Embedded is the hidden cost of a web developer.
-Power BI Embedded is bringing Power BI content embedded into your custom application, and who is going to do that? a web developer.
-If later on through the path, you want to make any changes in the way that users are working with the application, then who is going to do that change? a web developer.
-You will find out that you are in a need for a web developer.
+An important note to consider when you think about Embedded is the hidden cost of a web developer.
+Power BI Embedded is bringing Power BI content embedded into your custom application, and who is going to do that?
+A web developer.
+If later on through the path, you want to make any changes in the way that users are working with the application, then who is going to do that change?
+A web developer.
+You will find out that you are in need of a web developer.
 The web developer is the hidden cost of Power BI Embedded.